faran332/faran332/README.md

-Hi, I’m @faran332
-I’m interested in machine learning, robotics, and data science.
+Hi, I’m @faran332 and I am interested in machine learning, robotics, and data science.
 Currently, I'm doing my Masters in Computer Science at TU Darmstadt.
 In my free time, I play video games, read, and like lifting weights.